-N 1 11 Relationship with the Company ()
+N A con Maria Relationship with the Company ()

 Name Attribute a b c d e f g h i j k

 Jun Hamano From another company 0

 Keiko Murata Academic 0

-Satoshi Tanaka From another company \triangle 0
+Satoshi Tanaka From another company Δ 0

 Kiyoto Ido From another company 0

-Categories for "Relationship with the Company"

-"O" When the person currently falls or has recently fallen under the category a.
-Executive of the Company or its subsidiaries b.
-Non-executive director or executive of a parent company of the Company c.
-Executive of a fellow subsidiary company of the Company d.
-A party whose major client or supplier is the Company or an executive thereof e.
-Major client or supplier of the Company or an executive thereof f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides remuneration as a director g.
+- Categories for "Relationship with the Company" - "O" When the person currently falls or has recently fallen under the category - "\(\triangle\)" When the person fell under the category in the past - "O" When a close relative of the person currently falls or has recently fallen under the category - "A" When a close relative of the person fell under the category in the past - a.
+Executive of the Company or its subsidiaries - b.
+Non-executive director or executive of a parent company of the Company - c.
+Executive of a fellow subsidiary company of the Company - d.
+A party whose major client or supplier is the Company or an executive thereof - e.
+Major client or supplier of the Company or an executive thereof - f.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides remuneration as a director - g.
 Major shareholder of the Company (or an executive of said major shareholder if the shareholder is a legal entity)